Element84/filmdrop-ui/README.md

 For local development, you should create a `./public/config/config.json` file with appropriate variables outlined in the table below.
 The file `./public/config/config.example.json` is included in this repository as representative file structure.

 > NOTE: This project uses a build once deploy anywhere approach with config variables.
-The config is read on application load by a fetch from the `/config/config.json` path.
+The config is read on application load by a fetch to the `/config/config.json` path.
 > There is a cachebreaker included in the request to prevent stale config files from being used.
 > This works if the app is deployed with at the root.
 If nested, the config path may need adjusting and will require a new build step.